Yosemite Valley free shuttle bus

 Learn about night skies / stargazing at: https://www.nps.gov/subjects/nightskies/upload/Junior-Ranger-Night-Explorer_2016-2018-2.pdf

-Swimming has details about free for hotel and cabins guests, or pay a fee for others swimming pools with lifeguards and suggestions for swimming in the river in Yosemite Valley.
+Swimming has details about free for hotel and cabins guests, or pay a fee for others swimming pools with lifeguards and suggestions for swimming in the river in Yosemite Valley, as well as thunderstorms, bacteria in the water, safety issues, favorite beaches, places you should not swim.

 To volunteer in the park, go to: https://www.nps.gov/yose/getinvolved/volunteer.htm